Leadership Styles Quiz: Which Of These Different Styles Do You Use?

 But when Stewards take that style too far, their rules can be overly rigid and their control can be stifling.
 Again, the Steward leadership style can be just as effective as any of the others, but when this style becomes extreme, autocratic leadership could become a dangerous temptation.

 The same can be said of Pragmatists.
 Working for Pragmatists is often intense and not for the faint-of-heart or the thin-skinned.
-Bottom-line results will always outpace softer measures such as employee engagement.
+Bottom-line results will always outpace softer measures such as employee engagement and employee development.
 In the ideal state, the opportunities to learn and become expert under the Pragmatist's tutelage are second to none.
 The job can sometimes feel like an apprenticeship to a master artist or professor.
 But in the extreme, it can be exhausting and dictatorial.
 The Pragmatist is not a laissez faire leader, so lots of participation from employees is unlikely.

 - Communication Styles Quiz And Research: Which Of These Different Communication Styles Do You Use?